Tree formulas, mean first passage times and Kemeny's constant of a Markov chain

-It is easy to check that $(p_{ij}; 0 \leq i \leq n-1, 1 \leq j \leq n-1, i \neq j) \mapsto ({\bf L}(0)_{ij}; 1 \leq i, j \leq n-1)$ is an invertible linear map.
+It is easy to check that $(p_{ij}; 1 \leq i \leq n-1, 0 \leq j \leq n-1, i \neq j) \mapsto ({\bf L}(0)_{ij}; 1 \leq i, j \leq n-1)$ is an invertible linear map.
 According to Bocher \cite[Section 61]{Bocher}, $\det \textbf{L}(0)$ is irreducible as a polynomial in the matrix entries. \end{proof} \quad By Lemma \ref{prime}, $\det \textbf{L}(i)$ and $\sum_{j \in S} \det \textbf{L}(j)$ do not have any common factor, since the terms of $\det \textbf{L}(i)$ are strictly included in the sum $\sum_{j \in S} \det \textbf{L}(j)$.
 It follows that By considering the coefficient of $\prod_{k \neq i}p_{ki}$ on both sides, we obtain $\lambda=1$ as desired. \(\square\) 6pt

-\quad By decomposing the state space $S$ into recurrent classes and transient sets, it is not hard to show that the Markov chain tree theorem, Theorem \ref{MC2} and Kirchhoff's matrix forest theorem, Theorem \ref{CCP} can be derived from each other.
+\quad By decomposing the state space $S$ into recurrent classes and transient sets, a similar argument as above shows that the Markov chain tree theorem, Theorem \ref{MC2}, and Kirchhoff's matrix forest theorem, Theorem \ref{CCP} can be derived from each other.
 6pt